Cheese Travel – Gourmet Routes through Europe’s Cheese Regions

 Enjoyment with responsibility – Slow Food & sustainable cheese tours

 More and more travelers are interested in sustainable food production.
-Many cheese routes are part of Slow Food networks that emphasize artisanal quality, short transport routes, and natural maturation.
+Many cheese routes are part of Slow Food networks, which focus on artisanal quality, short supply chains, and natural maturation.

 Experience cheese – activities for connoisseurs on cheese tours